-If you’re doing well, sooner or later you’d probably consider expanding your business to different niches.
-In some cases, you might want to launch another Shopify store to serve this purpose more effectively.
+If your online store is doing well, sooner or later you’d probably consider expanding your business to different niches.
+Therefore, you might want to launch another Shopify store to serve this purpose more effectively.

-In this post, you'll learn the reasons behind running more than one Shopify store, the common challenges this brings, and discover some apps that can help you overcome them.
+In this post, you'll find out the answers to these and other related questions, learn the common challenges that managing multiple Shopify stores brings and discover some apps that can help you overcome them.

 How many stores can you have on Shopify?